-Course Title: Advanced Database Management Systems Course Code IT3223 Credit Value 3 (30 Hours Theory + 30 Hours Practical)
+Course Title: Advanced Database Management Systems Course Code IT3223 Credit Value 3 (30h Theory + 30h Practical + 90h Independent learning)

 To provide knowledge on advanced concepts in database management used in various types of organizational databases

 - apply the principles of query optimization to a database schema - formulate a transaction management strategy for a database. - design a distributed database for a network environment - apply concurrency control and recovery mechanism for transaction management. - build queries in MySQL with satisfaction of enterprise rules. - create programs to connect a database embedded in high-level programming languages.